CONDITIONS

 What causes psoriasis?

 Psoriasis is an autoimmune condition in which the immune system mistakenly attacks healthy skin cells, causing them to regenerate far too quickly.
 This rapid cell turnover creates the thick, scaly plaques characteristic of the condition.
-Genetics play a significant role — if one or both parents have psoriasis, you are more likely to develop it.
+Genetics play a significant role.
+If one or both parents have psoriasis, you are more likely to develop it.
 Environmental triggers such as stress, infections, and skin injury can then activate or worsen flare-ups.

 Is psoriasis contagious?